stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

    * instantiates specific encodings from `Lib_arch`, `Lib_memory`, and `Lib_met`,
    * computes `DeltaS_sleep(m)` for real datasets under controlled scenarios,
-   * and publishes both procedures and anonymised tension summaries.
+   * publishes both procedures and anonymised tension summaries.

 2. Execution of at least one partial version of Experiment 1 or Experiment 2, where:

    * the arm structure and observables are clearly defined,
    * encodings and weights are fixed before analysis,
-   * and the resulting tension profiles and falsification outcomes are documented.
+   * the resulting tension profiles and falsification outcomes are documented.

 Both steps operate entirely at the effective layer and do not require specifying how TU internal fields are generated from raw data.

-### 9.3 Long term role in the TU program
+### 9.3 Long term role in the TU programme

 In the long term, Q086 is expected to serve as:

 * The central node for sleep related tension modelling, connecting hard problems in neuroscience with health, risk, and AI maintenance analogues.

 * A template for encoding multi function biological processes with overlapping cognitive and thermodynamic roles, using:

   * finite encoding libraries,
   * explicit fairness constraints,
-  * and well defined singular sets.
+  * well defined singular sets.

 * A benchmark for AI systems and analytical frameworks that must reason about complex trade offs between short term gains from reducing sleep and long term costs expressed through `DeltaS_sleep(m)`.

 ---